-Here are some awesome bodybuilding tips for anyone observing Ramadan!
+Some awesome bodybuilding tips for anyone fasting and observing Ramadan

-For those individuals of Muslim faith it’s once again that time of year.
+For those individuals of Muslim faith it is coming up on that time of the year.
 The ninth month of the Islamic calendar is a month of fasting (sawm) to celebrate the first revelation of the Quran to Muhammad.
-This practice and commemoration is known as Ramadan, one of the Five Pillars of Islam.
+This practice and commemoration is known as Ramadan, one of the Five Pillars of Islam, and it can be detrimental to your gains if you are a bodybuilder observing this month and you go about it incorrectly.

 Along with with prayer, reflection, and community, one of the prominent practices of Ramadan is a month of fasting.
 The annual observance means that for the month of Ramadan followers of the Islamic faith must abstain from consuming food and water from dawn until dusk.
 This practice of abstinence also includes refraining from smoking and sexual relations as well.